vzantedeschi/DAGuerreotype/README.md

 ## Running instructions

 The main script for running DAGuerreotype is `daguerreo.run_model.py`.
-By default the following runs a bi-level optimization of on Sachs:
+By default the following runs a bi-level optimization of SparseMAP + linear edge estimator on the Sachs dataset:
 ```bash
 python -m daguerreo.run_model
 ```